 New ways to see the world

-First of all, he gives new images for building up the world.
-One example is a glass hologram.
-A pattern of an object is enfolded within it and when we shine a light through the glass a three-dimensional image of the object appears.
+A hologram is made by shining a laser light at an object and capturing the scattered light in a piece of glass.
+When we shine a light through the glass a three-dimensional image of the object appears.
 We might think that if we break up the glass, we would break up the image.
-But no, with a hologram, each piece of glass contains the complete outline of the original.
-As we go to smaller and smaller pieces, the pattern becomes hazier and hazier, but it’s still there.
+But no, with a hologram, there is something strange and unexpected.
+When we break the glass, each fragment contains the complete outline of the original – not in perfect detail, and as we go to smaller and smaller pieces, the pattern becomes hazier and hazier; but it’s still there.

 Why is this important?
 Because many things which science has difficulty in speaking about – such as life or mind or consciousness – are where form and pattern come to the fore rather than substance and where we may find deeper explanations if we move down from the explicate order to the deeper implicate one.